The Wellington Weekly News

 It’s now published by the Tindle Newspapers group, who have a regional office in Taunton.
 Its editorial offices are in Wellington.

 It comes out on Wednesdays.
-An e-edition (by paid subscription) is also available on the website.
+An e-edition is also available through the website by paid subscription.

 - Wellington Weekly News